The worlds greatest Carnivals & Festivals

 Throughout the year nearly every country in the world celebrates their own carnival / festival so the good news is that you can be sure a party is going on every month somewhere in the world.
 If you’re traveling this year or, just want to find out about one of the amazing carnivals near you, here is a list of some of the best.
 We have also included some basic travel safety tips and additional key points to consider.
 Lets get the Carnival season started!
 This year the dates to keep in your diary for the biggest European carnivals are between the 2nd - 20th of February.

 The Best Carnivals Across Europe

 Think huge floats that rival even the best of the Brazailians, add huge paper-mache models of politicians and celebrities, a huge fireworks display, and thousands of revelers in thousands of different costumi carnevale and you have yourself a real party.
-The Viareggio Carnevale is served over 5 courses of party filled days in 2013, so if you are heading over to Italy make sure to keep early February free for a party like no other.
+The Viareggio Carnevale entertains over 800,000 guests every year and offers a variety of activities to the whole family, catering to children in particular.
+So if you are heading over to Italy make sure to keep early February free for a party like no other.

 Dating all the way back to 1162, and long before Las Vegas became Sin City, there was Venice and it's notorious carnival.
 If you needed another reason to see this beautiful city, the "carnevale " will ensure a hedonistic visual feast.
 Think fireworks, excess and debauchery all under the annomity of the classic Venitian masks, or as the Italians call them "maschere di carnevale" which spent almost the entirety of the 15C outlawed for their ability to create pure unrestrained hedonism and mayhem - the good news is they are back and this carnival wouldn't be the same without them and the 200,000+ tourist who visit the event..